 What is a “pooled” trust?

 A pooled trust is a special needs trust administered by a non-profit organization for the benefit of a number of disabled people.
-The disabled person’s funds are placed in a “sub-account” with the organization.
-The organization acts as trustee for the disabled person, drawing on the person’s sub-account to make direct payments to providers for the person’s special needs.
-In Maine, there are two pooled trusts: the Maine Pooled Disability Trust and the Maine Trust for People with Disabilities.
-Under SSI and MaineCare rules, if a person age 65 or older wants to fund a special needs trust, he or she must use the pooled trust.
+The disabled person's funds are placed in a “sub-account” with the organization.
+The organization acts as trustee for the disabled person, drawing on the person's sub-account to make direct payments to providers for the person's special needs.
+In Maine, there are two pooled trusts: the Maine Pooled Disability Trust and the Commonwealth Community Trust (formerly known as the Maine Trust for People with Disabilities).
+Under SSI and MaineCare rules, if a person age 65 or older wants to fund a special needs trust, he or she must use a pooled trust.

 If you would like to discuss setting up a Special Needs Trust for yourself or a family member, we would be happy to help.
 Call us at (207) 377-6966 or go to our Contact page.